-Best Buy wants to be the best consumer electronics outlet in the US and beyond.
-The multinational retailer sells both products and services through three primary channels: about 1,500 retail stores, online, and call centers.
-Its branded store banners include Best Buy, Best Buy Express, Best Buy Mobile, Five Star, Future Shop, Geek Squad, Magnolia Audio Video, and Pacific Sales.
-Its stores sell a variety of electronic gadgets, movies, music, computers, mobile phones, and appliances.
+Best Buy is one of the largest consumer electronics outlets in the US and beyond.
+The multinational retailer sells both products and services through more than 1,600 retail, mobile stand-alone, and smaller express stores under the Best Buy, Best Buy Express, Best Buy Mobile, Five Star, Future Shop, Geek Squad, Magnolia Audio Video, and Pacific Kitchen and Home Sales banners.
+Its stores sell a variety of electronic gadgets and wearables, tablets, movies, music, computers, mobile phones, and appliances.
 On the services side, it offers installation and maintenance, technical support, and subscriptions for mobile phone and Internet services.
-Amid declining sales, Best Buy is focused on a turnaround and has exited Europe.

-Best Buy's operations consist of a domestic segment and an international segment.
-The domestic segment focuses on the US market, where Best Buy Mobile (mobile sales and service), Geek Squad (technology support services), and Pacific Sales (kitchen appliance sales and installation) can be found in US Best Buy stores using the store-within-a-store format.
+Best Buy's operations consist of its Domestic and International segments.
+The Domestic segment, which made up 92% of the retailer's total sales in fiscal 2016 (ended January), focuses on the US market, where Best Buy Mobile (mobile sales and service), Geek Squad (technology support services), and Pacific Sales (kitchen appliance sales and installation) can be found in US Best Buy stores using the store-within-a-store format.
 Some also operate as standalone stores.
-(With Best Buy's sales in the tank, the Geek Squad is looking to extend its technology expertise to other venues, including eBay and select Target stores.)

 Sales and Marketing

-Best Buy's advertising costs consist primarily of print and television ads, as well as promotional events.
-Advertising expenses were $775 million, $732 million, and $828 million in fiscal 2014, 2013, and 2012, respectively.
+Best Buy's advertising costs consist primarily of digital, print and television ads, as well as promotional events.
+The company spent $742 million on advertising in FY2016 (ended January), compared to $711 million and $757 million in fiscal years 2015 and 2014, respectively.

 Best Buy's annual sales have been in decline over the past few years due to fierce competition from larger or online retailers, while annual profits have taken off as the company has drastically slashed its operating costs shed many of its under-performing operations.